missionpinball/mpf-docs/install/pine64.rst

 * Spring for the fastest MicroSD card you can (Samsung Evo cards are reportedly the fastest), at least 16GB.
 * The Pine64’s video seems to only support 1080p and 4K resolutions, so make sure your display can do one or both of those at a proper 16:9 aspect ratio or else everything will be scaled and squished and it looks awful.
+* If you find that your pine64 does not boot it maybe due to using a HDMI->DVI cable, try HDMI to HDMI first.

 System Notes
 ------------